Signs and Symptoms

 Broad Forehead

-A broad forehead is one with a wider distance between the two sides of the head.
-This can also be described as when the distance between the two front temporales is more than two standard deviations above the norm.
+A broad forehead refers to a wider-than-average distance between the two sides of the head.
+This can also be described as a distance between the two front temporales that exceeds two standard deviations above the norm.
+Symptoms may affect multiple parts of the body.
+Understanding which part of the body a symptom affects, can help […]

 Read more